erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - 0.3: The Coolant Update
 ------------------------------
-- Cool particle effects when the reactor is on!

 ### Core
 - (DONE) Change BeefCore so client-side machines know when they're assembled, etc.